neelsmith/mep/README.md

 Each theory predicts that, in general, *scholia* will fall in the same zone as the *Iliad* text they comment on.

+For each page, we score each scholion as correctly or incorrectly predicted by each theory.